Azerbaijan–Pakistan relations: International support

-Pakistan is the only country in the world which does not recognize Armenia as a country.
-Pakistan is one of few countries to recognize the Khojaly massacre, allegedly carried out by Armenia against Azerbaijanis as a genocide.
+Pakistan was the only country in the world that did not recognize Armenia as a country.
+Pakistan is one of few countries to recognize the Khojaly massacre, carried out by Armenia against Azerbaijanis as a genocide.
 Pakistan also supports Azerbaijan's side of the Nagorno-Karabakh conflict.
 In turn, Azerbaijan supports Pakistan's stance on Kashmir.
 The former president of Pakistan, Mamnoon Hussain also affirmed Pakistan's military support to Azerbaijan saying it was fully ready to equip the Azerbaijani military.

 In April 1993, a meeting of the Security Council of the United Nations, led by Pakistan, was held.
-The resolution unanimously adopted resolution № 822 concerning the Nagorno-Karabakh conflict.
+The resolution unanimously adopted resolution No. 822 concerning the Nagorno-Karabakh conflict.

 In addition, Pakistan is a member of the Organisation of the Islamic Conference on Aggressive Measures of the Republic of Armenia, directed against Azerbaijan.

 On September 16, 2022, when Ilham Aliyev and Shahbaz Sharif met in Samarkand, they expressed their satisfaction with the development of bilateral relations.
 During the meeting, Ilham Aliyev specifically noted Pakistan's non-recognition of Armenia as a state, as well as the cooperation of the two countries within the framework of the Non-Aligned Movement and the Organization of Islamic Cooperation.

 Humanitarian cooperation

 Between 2012 and 2018 Heydar Aliyev Foundation on the basis of humanitarian cooperation aided to several local Pakistani social welfare institutions and charitable organizations such as Hamza Foundation, Khayber Eye Foundation.
 The Foundation also issued funds for the construction water supply scheme in Dera Ismail Khan District and arranged free treatment at different hospitals in Peshawar city.
 Moreover, the stipends of more than 30 deserving students of 12 Pakistani universities and the Rara Girls School are paid by the Heydar Aliyev Foundation.
 During the inauguration of the "20 January Martyrs Fountain" in Gujarkhan, Punjab province and 500 packages of blood were donated to the Thalassemia Center of Pakistan's Sweet Home (Bait-ul-Mal) organization.

-On April 08, 2015, victims of flood disasters during the October month of 2014 in the rural areas of the various cities of Pakistan provided with humanitarian aids by Azerbaijan International Development Agency (AİDA).
+On April 8, 2015, victims of flood disasters during the October month of 2014 in the rural areas of the various cities of Pakistan provided with humanitarian aids by Azerbaijan International Development Agency (AİDA).